gimesketvirtadieni/slimplexor/README.md

 ## Configuring ALSA

 Configuring ALSA is the most tricky part of installation steps as it requires a bit dipper knowledge of ALSA setup.
+IMPORTANT NOTE: ALSA setup is Linux distro specific, so you might need to check ALSA documentation if it does not work for you.
-The first thing to do is to make sure ALSA loopback module is loaded:
+1. The first thing to do is to make sure ALSA loopback module is loaded:

 ```
 andrej@sandbox:~$ sudo lsmod |grep snd_aloop